-- +plastic waste leak into the ocean, that is equivalent to the capacity of one garbage truck. - We believe AI has an important role to play in this issue. + - One way to detect and classify waste or garbage is using semantic segmentation technology. - We used the TACO dataset for training our waste segmentation model based on the G-SCNN architecture. + - The dataset consists of 715 images and 2152 annotations, labeled in 60 categories of litter. + - We trained the dataset exclusively on the IBM Power AC922, as it achieved the best performance in our benchmarks.
+- + Humans have been littering the Earth from the bottom of Mariana trench to Mount Everest.
+Every minute, at least 15 tonnes of plastic waste leak into the ocean, that is equivalent to the capacity of one garbage truck. - + We believe AI has an important role to play in this issue. - + One way to achieve automatic waste segmentation is using the semantic segmentation technology. - + We used the TACO dataset for training our waste segmentation model based on the G-SCNN architecture. - + The dataset consists of 715 images and 2152 annotations, labeled in 60 categories of litter. - + We trained the dataset exclusively on the IBM Power AC922 as it achieved the best performance in our benchmarks.